3553x/3553x.github.io/_posts/2021-02-17-deterministic-stateless-encryption-is-not-ind-cpa-secure.md

 Concrete schemes against which this attack works are AES-ECB and textbook RSA.

 Some of you might have encountered a different game definition for IND-CPA.
-In this definition, the adversary is given to an oracle which merely encrypts a single message and does not have \\(b\\) as a parameter:
+In this definition, the adversary is given access to a different oracle which merely accepts a single message per call and does not have \\(b\\) as a parameter:

 $$
 Oracle\ E_k(M) \\